cacabo/themetric/README.md

 - [x] Links to share on social media
   - [x] Desktop
   - [x] Mobile / small screen
+- [x] Search for articles by name
+- [ ] Add topics to articles (economics and finance, security, politics, science and innovation, culture, opinion)
+- [ ] Better article recommendations

 ##### Details
 - [x] Play around with title and subtitle overlay on article preview